 |Photo taken at the Southern California Motion Picture Council Christmas Party for better motion pictures, Sportsmen's Lodge, Sherman Oaks, California, December 4, 2000.|

-The Cancer Control Society Exhibit Booth is being represented by (l to r) Lorraine Rosenthal, Co-Founder CCS, Frank Cousineau, Vice-President CCS and John Adderley at the American College for Advancement in Medicine Conference held in Salt Lake City, Utah, October 26-29, 2000.
+The Cancer Control Society Exhibit Booth is being represented by (l to r) Lorraine Rosenthal, Co-Founder CCS, Frank Cousineau, President CCS and John Adderley at the American College for Advancement in Medicine Conference held in Salt Lake City, Utah, October 26-29, 2000.
 The Cancer Control Society goes to about 10 Shows a year to educate the public and professionals about Alternative Therapies and Nutritional Approach to cancer and other diseases.

 Return to Home Page.